 On tigercpu, each CPU processor core has at least 4.8 GB of memory.
 Every 40-core node is interconnected by a Omnipath fabric with oversubscription.
 There are 24 nodes per chassis all connected with the full bandwidth.

 On tigergpu, each GPU processor core has 16 GB of memory.
 The nodes are interconnected by an Intel Omnipath fabric.
 Each GPU is on a dedicated x16 PCI bus.
 The nodes all have 2.9TB of NVMe connected scratch as well as 256G RAM.
 The CPUs are Intel Broadwell e5-2680v4 with 28 cores per node.
+View a dashboard of GPU utilization.

 System Configuration and Usage